spectrocloud/librarium/docs/docs-content/clusters/public-cloud/cox-edge/create-cox-cluster.md

     - Cloud Account: Select your Cox Edge account.

 6. Select a cluster profile that is compatible with Cox Edge.
-If you need guidance creating a cluster profile, check out the [Creating Cluster Profiles](/cluster-profiles/task-define-profile) guide.
+If you need guidance creating a cluster profile, check out [Cluster Profiles](../../../profiles/cluster-profiles/cluster-profiles.md).

   :::caution